Paradoxes and Primitive Ontology in Collapse Theories of Quantum Mechanics: Primitive Ontology in Collapse Theories

+Primitive ontology (PO) is a name for that part of the ontology that represents matter in $3+1$-dimensional space-time.
+For example, the PO in classical mechanics and Bohmian mechanics are the particles (material points), mathematically represented by their world lines and thus by their coordinate functions $\vQ_k(t)$ (the position of particle $k$ at time $t$).
+The wave function in Bohmian mechanics is part of the ontology (it is something real) but not part of the primitive ontology (as it lives in configuration space, not in physical space).

+\citet{Bell76,Bell87} used the expression ``local beables'' for the variables representing something real (``beables'') associated with a space-time point (``local'').
+For example, in Bohmian mechanics, $\psi$ is non-local because it refers to several space-time points at once, whereas $\vQ_k(t)$ (or, equivalently, the number of actual particles at the space-time point $(x,y,z,t)$) is a local beable.
+In all theories that I will consider here, the local beables are exactly the primitive ontology (even though it may not necessarily be so in all conceivable theories).

-According to the \emph{flash ontology} \cite{Bell87}, matter is fundamentally described by a discrete set of space-time points called flashes.
-For comparison, the primitive ontology in classical mechanics is the \emph{particle ontology}, according to which matter is fundamentally described by a number of curves in space-time called world lines.
-In the GRW theory with the flash ontology (GRWf for short), there is one flash for each collapse of $\psi$; its time is the time of the collapse, and its position is the collapse center; see, e.g., \cite{Bell87,AGTZ06} for mathematical descriptions.
+In collapse theories, I will focus on two particular choices of PO for the GRW theory, the flash ontology and the matter density ontology.
+According to the \emph{flash ontology} \citep{Bell87}, matter is fundamentally described by a discrete set of space-time points called flashes.
+Flashes are material space-time points.
+In the GRW theory with the flash ontology (GRWf for short), there is one flash for each collapse of $\psi$; its time is the time of the collapse, and its position is the collapse center; see, e.g., \citep{Bell87,AGTZ06} for mathematical descriptions.

-According to the \emph{matter density ontology} \cite{BGG95,Gol98}, matter is fundamentally continuously distributed and described by a density function $m(x,y,z,t)$ on space-time.
+According to the \emph{matter density ontology} \citep{BGG95,Gol98}, matter is fundamentally continuously distributed and described by a density function $m(x,y,z,t)$ on space-time.
 In the GRW theory with the matter density ontology (GRWm for short), the $m$ function at time $t$ is obtained from $|\psi_t|^2$ (which is a density function on $3N$-dimensional configuration space) by integrating out the coordinates of $N-1$ particles to get a 3-dimensional density function; in order not to prefer any particle, one averages over all sets of $N-1$ particles (perhaps using a weighted average with the particles' masses as weights).
-See, e.g., \cite{AGTZ06} for a mathematical description.
+See, e.g., \citep{AGTZ06} for a mathematical description.

-The view with which I will contrast GRWf and GRWm is that there is no ontology in 3-space, and that the ontology comprises only $\psi$; I will abbreviate this view as GRW0.
-I will argue that the paradoxes we consider evaporate in GRWf and GRWm but pose problems for GRW0.